ProJensen/Microsoft-365-Lab/README.md

 - [Author](#author)

 ## Overview
-This repository documents my Microsoft 365 administration lab projects based on MS-102 learning topics.
+This repository documents my Microsoft 365 administration lab projects.

 The goal of this portfolio is to simulate real-world IT support and Microsoft 365 administrator tasks, including user onboarding, identity management, security, compliance, and access control.